 The 130 guestrooms at Le Meridien range from $130 to $250+ a night depending on the season, room and package.
 Perks include a complimentary Unlock Art pass providing access to museums and cultural events.

-For a more local experience in Tampa, look no farther than this Airbnb located just steps away from Bayshore Blvd.
+For a more local experience in Tampa, look no further than this Airbnb located just steps away from Bayshore Blvd.

-The charming 1921 bungalow is nestled in Hyde Park village.
+You’ll find this charming 1921 bungalow nestled in the city’s most highly sought after, and family-friendly neighborhoods – Hyde Park Village.
 From this sweet bungalow, you can easily walk to Bayshore Blvd and Hyde Park’s award-winning restaurants and boutiques.
 You’re also just a short drive or Uber to downtown, Channelside, Davis Islands, Harbour Island and the University of Tampa.

 This Hyde Park Bungalow is $350 a night and an exceptional bargain if traveling with a group or family.